Nanah-55/capstone-project/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.-->

+# 🩺 Breast Cancer Prediction Web Application

+A machine learning–powered web application designed to predict whether a patient has benign or malignant breast cancer based on medical diagnostic measurements.
+This project uses the Wisconsin Diagnostic Breast Cancer (WDBC) dataset and provides a simple user interface that allows patients or health workers to input numerical tumor features and receive predictions.